Jack Egan (boxer)

 Frank Joseph Floyd (who fought under name Jack Egan) (May 27, 1878 – March 15, 1950) was an American lightweight and welterweight boxer who competed in the early twentieth century.

 Biography

 He was born in Philadelphia, Pennsylvania on May 27, 1878.

-Egan won two medals in boxing at the 1904 Summer Olympics, a silver medal in the lightweight category losing to Harry Spanjer in the final and a tied bronze medal in the welterweight category against fellow American boxer, Joseph Lydon.
+Egan competed in boxing at the 1904 Summer Olympics, where he participated in two separate weight classes.
+Eagn earned a silver medal in the lightweight category, losing to Harry Spanjer in the final.
+He tied for the bronze medal in the welterweight category against fellow American boxer, Joseph Lydon.
 By the rules of the AAU it was illegal to fight under an assumed name.
-In November 1905 the AAU disqualified Egan from all AAU competitions and he had to return all his prizes including his two Olympics medals.
+In November 1905, the AAU disqualified Egan from all AAU competitions and he had to return all his prizes including his two Olympics medals.

 He died on March 15, 1950.